tktracker/IntuneDocs/intune/protect/checkpoint-sandblast-mobile-mobile-threat-defense-connector.md

 ## How do Intune and Check Point SandBlast Mobile help protect your company resources?

-Check Point Sandblast Mobile app for Android and iOS captures file system, network stack, device and application telemetry where available, then sends the telemetry data to the Check Point SandBlast cloud service to assess the device's risk for mobile threats.
+Check Point Sandblast Mobile app for Android and iOS/iPadOS captures file system, network stack, device and application telemetry where available, then sends the telemetry data to the Check Point SandBlast cloud service to assess the device's risk for mobile threats.

 The Intune device compliance policy includes a rule for Check Point SandBlast Mobile Threat Defense, which is based on the Check Point SandBlast risk assessment.
 When this rule is enabled, Intune evaluates device compliance with the policy that you enabled.
 If the device is found noncompliant, users are blocked access to corporate resources like Exchange Online and SharePoint Online.
 Users also receive guidance from the Check Point SandBlast mobile app installed in their devices to resolve the issue and regain access to corporate resources.